Yousra-Mohammad/Scala_Discounts_RealTime_RuleEngine/README.md

 - All functions are documented.

 #### Project Main Functions: ####
    **expiration_fn:** Calculates the discount to be applied to a product based on its expiration date.

    **Product_category:** Determines the discount to be applied to a product based on its category.

    **exact_day:** Determines the discount to be applied to a purchase made on a specific day.

    **quantityDiscount:** Determines the discount to be applied to a purchase based on the quantity of items bought.

    **appDiscount:** Determines the discount to be applied to a purchase based on the purchasing channel.

    **visaDiscount:** Determines the discount to be applied to a purchase based on the payment method.

    **appliedDiscount:** Determines the discount to be applied to a purchase based on the highest two discount values.

    **finalPrice:** Determines the final price after applying the discount.

+### How does It work? ####
+using the  ***WatchService***  the source folder is tracking for any events.
+So, when new CSV files are added, it will read them into Scala data structures like Lists, process it, then upload the result into Scala data structures.
+The data structures of the result will be loaded into MySQL database, in a table called discountstable that has the following columns:

+- Purchasing_Time
+- Product
+- Expiration_Date
+- Quantity
+- Price
+- Payment_Method
+- Discount
+- Final_Price

+Also, Logs data are tracked by storing the files' reading timestamp, the files' writing timestamp, and the processing timestamp.
+In addition to the number of transactions that had a discount from each file.
+All logs data is loaded in a MySQL database table called logstable that has the following columns:

+TIMESTAMP
+LOGLEVEL
+MESSAGE
+Finally, all this data is loaded in parallel into CSV backup files DiscountTableBkup for discount data and LogsTableBkup for logs data.

+### Full and Brief Demo ###